soobinrho/bash-git-pull-in-every-folder/README.md

 Open your console.
 Go to the directory you store your repositories: `cd ~/git` and use the codes at `GitPullInEveryFolder`.
 This will `git pull` in every folder.

 How exactly can you do that?
-You can just copy and paste everything inside `GitPullInEveryFolder` on your terminal.
+You can just open your terminal and copy and paste everything on the file `GitPullInEveryFolder`.

 I, however, personally use it
 as the following: